 FROM OUR MEDIEVAL WALLED GARDEN & ORCHARD

-A Cornucopia of fresh flower, organic fruits and vegetables.
-In season from our garden: Fruits - cherries, apples, pears, apricots, plums, pomegranates, almonds, nuts, raspberries, redcurrant, Vegetables - fresh peas, green beans, artichokes, haricot beans, carrots, lettuce, parsnips, pumpkin, butternut, tomatoes, bell peppers, aubergines, potatoes, onions, melon, courgette, spinach, radishes, sweetcorn, leeks, broccoli, rocket, beetroot, cucumber.
-Herbs - fennel, basil, oregano, parsley, coriander, rosemary, thyme, sorrell, lemon, chives, dill, Rare varieties of tomatoes, strawberries, salad, squash, eggplant, courgettes, leeks, strawberries, cassis, red currants, honey, olive oil.
+A Cornucopia of fresh flower, organic fruit and vegetables.
+In season from our garden: Fruit - cherries, apples, pears, apricots, plums, pomegranates, almonds, nuts, raspberries, redcurrant, Vegetables - fresh peas, green beans, artichokes, haricot beans, carrots, lettuce, parsnips, pumpkin, butternut, tomatoes, bell peppers, aubergines, potatoes, onions, melon, courgette, spinach, radishes, sweetcorn, leeks, broccoli, rocket, beetroot, cucumber.
+Herbs - fennel, basil, oregano, parsley, coriander, rosemary, thyme, sorrel, lemon, chives, dill, rare varieties of tomatoes, strawberries, salad, squash, eggplant, courgettes, leeks, strawberries, cassis, red currants, honey, olive oil.

 Olive oil, olives and tapenade from our 70 organic olive trees.

-Lamb from our our Shepherd and Shepharedess Vincent & Maud Anselme & dog Marsanne.
+Lamb from our Shepherd and Shepharedess Vincent & Maud Anselme, and their dog Marsanne!

 Trout from our basin in the Medieval potager